vm32/QuantumForensix/README.md

 - [ ] Add support for cloud forensics (e.g., analyzing cloud storage artifacts)
 - [ ] Develop a plugin system for extensibility
 - [ ] Implement advanced data visualization for complex investigations
+- [ ] Expand mobile forensics to include Android devices

 ## Contributing

 We welcome contributions to QuantumForensix!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.
+Whether you're improving the core Python toolkit or enhancing the iOS module, your contributions are valuable.

 ## License